Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 1. Open the [web dashboard](https://cakey.bot/dashboard/public).
 2. Select the "Premium" page from the left sidebar.
 3. Scroll down until you see "Premium Servers", then click "Add Server".
-4. Select the server and the subscription from the downdown menus.
+4. Select the server and the subscription from the dropdown menus.
 5. Click on the green "Add Server" button to confirm.
 # How to Remove Premium from Servers
 Here are some step-by-step instructions on how to remove premium from servers: